agorelick/peritoneal_metastasis/README.md

 ### 2.1 Try out the polyG R package

 The _polyG_ R package will be automatically installed during **Section 1.4**.
 With the `peritoneal_metastasis` Conda environment attached, open R from the top directory of this GitHub repository.
-Then load the _polyG_ library and run the poly-G processing pipeline on the small example dataset (patients C12, C31 and C36 from Naxerova, _Science_ 2017) using the code chunk below. **Please note:** The _polyG_ package is available as a stand-alone repository and can be installed independently of the instructions shown here.
+Then load the _polyG_ library and run the poly-G processing pipeline on the small example dataset (patients C12, C31 and C36 from Naxerova, _Science_ 2017) using the code chunk below.
+This only takes a few minutes to run on a 2020 MacBook Pro. **Please note:** The _polyG_ package is available as a stand-alone repository and can be installed independently of the instructions shown here.
 Please see https://github.com/agorelick/polyG for more detailed information.

 ```r
 # load the polyG package